 Current Research and/or Teaching Interests

-David Hunter is interested in the general topic of human interaction, be it in the workplace, college or in one's life.
+David Hunter is interested in the general topics of self understanding and human interaction, be it in the workplace, college or in one's life.

 Principles of Management (MGMT 371)